tiagofmdotcom/responsivo/Readme.md

 # responsivo
-A web extension for firefox.
-Allows viewing multiple view widths simultaneously.
+A web extension.
+Displays multiple view widths at once.

 Inspired by Emmet Re:View.